 - familial phaeochromocytoma

-It is rare, but classical cause, of uncontrolled secondary hypertension.
-A minority of patients will present with hypertensive crises.
-In addition to severe paroxysmal hypertension, patients may present with cardiac dysfunction (myocardial infarction, pulmonary oedema) or neurological events (severe headache, visual disturbance, haemorrhagic strokes) 5.
+It is a rare but classical cause of uncontrolled secondary hypertension, with a minority having superimposed paroxysmal hypertensive crises 11.
+Patients may also present with cardiac dysfunction (myocardial infarction, pulmonary oedema) or neurological events (a severe headache, visual disturbance, haemorrhagic strokes) 5.

 They most frequently arise from the chromaffin cells of the adrenal medulla.